 Both turtles and tortoises make for laid-back pets that prefer relaxing to anything else.
 They have a much greater capability to bond with their owner and show affection than a snake or lizard has.
 Although both turtles and tortoises aren’t fond of handling, their cuteness quickly makes up for being anti-social.
 Don’t believe us?
 Look at a picture of a turtle or tortoise nibbling on a strawberry and tell us that’s not adorable.
 Speaking of nibbling – these types of reptiles are incredibly cheap to feed.
 Their diets primarily consist of vegetation (veggies, fruits, leafy greens, and even flowers) and can easily be fed with household items.
 Tortoises are purely vegetarian while turtles also eat protein such as eggs or bugs.

 Why Lizards Make Good Pets

 Ever wanted to own a dinosaur?
 A pet lizard is the next best thing!
 You can get your prehistoric pet fix with bearded dragons, chameleons, iguanas, or even mighty monitor lizards.
+In addition, there are also different types of lizards in Florida, like the American alligator, Green anole, and many more.
 In the exotic pet trade, the lizard category is an umbrella for all sorts of cool creatures.
 Similar to snakes, lizards do require particular humidity, lighting, and temperatures in their enclosures.
 When it comes to dinner time, most lizards are insectivores.
 This means they only eat insects such as crickets, worms, larvae, or roaches.
 They do need to be fed nearly every day, but it costs very little to feed them.

 How to Find Reptiles For Sale